+Car leather care is a topic that is filled with bad information and bad opinions.
 Welcome to the new world of the Internet and what I like to call the age of information overload!
-The Internet today has become a truly love/hate relationship as anyone with an opinion now has a place to give his/her opinion....car leather care is no exception!
+The Internet today has become a truly love/hate relationship as anyone with an opinion, now has a place to give his/her opinion.

 Visit any one of the hundreds of the car or detail forums available through a simple search on any of the endless search engines, and you will find yourself quickly buried in endless opinions as to what proper car leather care really is.
 If you find yourself more confused than ever by contradicting opinions and reports, you are not alone.
 Not only are misinformed and inexperienced people repeating bad information, but the industry itself offers very little useable help in simplifying an area that is full of so much bad and misleading opinions!

 I have found that as people, we often complicate the simple things, and over-simplify the more complex things.
 Car leather care is an area where people seem to want over-simplify an area that isn't necessarily over-complicated, but is an area that most people remain ignorant about.